Colorful Side Dish with Impressive Health Benefits

-Like the discarded bottle of “purple stuff” in the back of the SunnyD commercial’s refrigerator, I sometimes find a partial head of red cabbage hidden in the produce drawer.
+Like the discarded bottle of “purple stuff” in the back of the refrigerator in the SunnyD commercial, I sometimes find a partial head of red cabbage hidden in the produce drawer.
 I add red cabbage to slaw and stir-fries because of its gorgeous color but forget about making straight-up cabbage.
 That is unfortunate because red cabbage has an impressive list of health benefits.

 Health Benefits of Red Cabbage

-- Reduces caloric intake – one cup raw has 17 calories; One cup of cooked cabbage has 29 calories
+2. Reduces caloric intake – one cup of cooked cabbage has 29 calories.

 3. High in nutrients – Vitamin C, K, and B6 and potassium, folate, manganese, calcium, and magnesium

 4. Boosts the immune system from powerful antioxidants in the vegetable

 5. Fights disease through anthocyanins, the plant compound that gives red cabbage its color.
 Anthocyanins are a type of flavonoid, and studies show that they may play an essential role in reducing the risk of cardiovascular disease (CVD), cognitive decline, and cancer.

 7. Contains anti-inflammatory properties